We’re going to look at how to use jQuery to change how we work with HTML in JavaScript.

 There are many different ways to include jQuery in our project.
 The fastest is to use a content delivery network (CDN) and link to their copy of jQuery, like we do with Google Fonts.

-2. Press the copy button beside the URL.
+button beside the URL.<script>

 <h2 class="more-dinos">Prehistoric air creatures</h2>